 But I will keep the lobster version up my sleeve whenever I want to push the boat and really impress…

-Looking for more pie inspiration?
+Looking for more date night inspiration?
 Check out these delicious recipes!

 Lobster Pot Pies With Puff Pastry Crust